byelipk/byelipk.github.io/blogs/why-i-learned-to-code.md

 Did your writing teacher ever tell you to "show, not tell"?
 That's what I needed to do to convince people in my organization this was a good idea.

 # Do you know Java?

 I viewed myself as computer savvy.
-With my dad's help, I had built my desktop computer from scratch.
+With my dad’s help, I had built my desktop computer from scratch.
 I could usually figure out how to make my computer do what I wanted; I could bend Google to my will to find the answer.
 That was the extent of my computer knowledge.

-My first searches into "short message service," or SMS, probably occurred in January of 2013.
-All I knew about SMS was that's what the Europeans, and by extension, the Guineans, called a text message.
+My first searches into “short message service,” or SMS, probably occurred in January of 2013.
+All I knew about SMS was that’s what the Europeans, and by extension, the Guineans, called a text message.

 I had a vague notion of how SMS had been used to improve health care in other parts of the world.
-During my training in Senegal, we listened to a presentation from the founder of Medic Mobile, a company working in the nascent field of "mHealth."
+During my training in Senegal, we listened to a presentation from a co-founder of Medic Mobile, a company working in the nascent field of “mHealth.”
 They had developed a technology to convert the simple, Nokia phones, so common across the African continent, into data collection machines.

 I emailed their Operations Officer in Kenya, Maeghan, to schedule a time to chat about what we were up to in Guinea and to see if their technology could help.
 I expected Maeghan to give me a call at 3pm my time.
-However, the minutes ticked by and she still hadn't called.
+However, the minutes ticked by and she still hadn’t called.
 I sent her an email to see if everything was ok.
-She replied almost immediately that their car had been pulled over several times by police so they could solicit bribes.
-That was the cause of the delay.
+She replied almost immediately that their car had been pulled over several times by police who were seeking to solicit bribes; that was the cause of the delay.
 They were still several hours away from a place where she could talk.
-We joked she was having "a day you can only have in Africa."
-I told her I was due for one myself, and we agreed to talk the next week.
+We joked she was having “a day you can only have in Africa.”
+I empathized with her and teased I was due for a day like that myself.
+We agreed to talk the next week.

-I sat out on the porch.
-Maeghan sat in a cafe in Nairobi.
+I sat out on the porch at the Peace Corps transit house in Boké, Guinea.
+Maeghan sat in a cafe in Nairobi, Kenya.
 We talked about mHealth, Guinea, and Medic Mobile.
-At one point in the conversation she asked, "Do you know Java?"
+At one point in the conversation she asked, “Do you know Java?”

-"Uhh, yup!", I said.
+“Uhh, yup!”, I said.

-I was too shy to say I didn't know what she was talking about.
-I remembered from listening to Medic Mobile's co-founder, Isaac, that when they got started, none of them knew how to code.
-They just sat in their room working their way through programming books till they figured it out.
+I was too shy to say I didn’t know what she was talking about.
+I remembered from listening to Medic Mobile’s co-founder, Isaac, that when they got started, none of them knew how to code.
+They just sat in their room working their way through programming books till they figured out what they needed to know.
 After my chat with Maeghan, I had a feeling a similar fate awaited me.

 # To buy, or to build?

 As I continued my research I came across another vendor called Dimagi.
 Unfortunately, their software only worked on phones capable of running, you guessed it, Java.
 Java is a programming language and a runtime.
 If you have the Java runtime, you can run software written in the Java programming language.
 After installing and trying to run their software on my phone, I learned it didn't have the Java runtime.
-Thus, I was forced to buy another phone that did.
+I was forced to buy another phone that did.

 My Peace Corps stipend was $150 a month.
-I had some extra stipend money from my partner organization, but all in all, I was living a nudge above the poverty line in Guinea.
+I had some extra stipend money from my partner organization, but I was still living at the poverty line in Guinea.
 A new phone would cost another $35.
+As long as I was using it for my research, I didn't mind the expense.
 However, many CHWs were below the poverty line, and I knew we couldn't ask them to buy new phones.
 That would be too hefty an ask.
-Though, as long as it was me and I was using it for my research, it was worth the expense.

 I made many trips into the Boké town market to shop for cell phones.
-I always went to Mohammad's little boutique, which was smack dab in the middle of the market.
+I always went to Mohammad's little boutique, smack dab in the middle of the market.
 Mohammad was a Peul.
 In the cast system, Peuls are well known for being merchants.

+Mohammad's shop was tiny.
+It was stocked to the roof with things like cookies, powdered milk, and cooking oil.

-He was around my age, but had a family already.
+Whever I visited him at h He was around my age, but had a family already.
 I would always go to Mohammad because he would let me